domax/email-bridge/README.md

 When application runs, first of all it scans your EWS inbox for transport email, matching subject to specific pattern and, if such emails found, extracts files from their attachments.
-Then is waits for new messages and does the same for all new matched emails.
+Then it waits for new messages and does the same for all new matched emails.
 All transport emails are removed automatically.